2021 Ford Edge SUV reboots with more tech features

 Standard safety features carry over from last year and include automatic emergency braking, blind-spot monitors, and active lane control.
 Those features helped earn it a Top Safety Pick award in 2020 from the IIHS.
 Available features include adaptive cruise control, a semiautonomous-parking system, and a 180-degree front camera.

-Ford hasn't announced pricing yet for the 2021 Edge, but confirmed that the ST-Line appearance trim will continue, as will the ST performance model powered by a 2.7-liter turbo V-6 that makes 335 horsepower and 380 pound-feet of torque.
+Ford hasn't announced trim levels yet for the 2021 Edge, but confirmed that the ST-Line appearance trim will continue, as will the ST performance model powered by a 2.7-liter turbo V-6 that makes 335 horsepower and 380 pound-feet of torque.
 It has a 7-speed automatic shuttling power to all four wheels.
 The base engine on other Edge models is a 2.0-liter turbo-4 with an 8-speed automatic and front-wheel drive.

 Email This Page